apache/datasketches-website/docs/Community/NewCommitterProcess.md

 ### Community Contributions

 * Has this person participated in our mailing lists, Slack discussions, and GitHub issues?
-* Is this person known and respected by our active committers and PPMC?
+* Is this person known and respected by our active committers and our PMC?
 * Has exhibited a high level of interest and commitment to learn, not only about our code base, but about the underlying theory of sketching as well?